MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 ### How do the First Principles Relate to each other?
-> Think of the first three principles as the necessary elements of building a protection mechanism, like a Castle: Wall, Door, Guard and Check.
+> Think of the first four principles as the necessary elements of building a protection mechanism, like a Castle: Wall, Door, Guard and Check.
 They help you answer the question, how to build a protection mechanism.
 The rest of the principles that follow, contribute to the quality of the protection mechanism.
 They help you answer the question, how good is the protection mechanism.

 ### CIA Triad - Expectations that humans have from other entities in possession of information